SciML/Catalyst.jl/docs/src/catalyst_functionality/dsl_description.md

 ```
 Reactants whose stoichiometries are not defined are assumed to have stoichiometry `1`.
 Any integer number can be used, furthermore, [decimal numbers and parameters can also be used as stoichiometries](@ref ref).
 A discussion of non-unitary (i.e. not equal to `1`) stoichiometries affecting the created model can be found [here](@ref ref).

 Stoichiometries can be combined with `()` to define them for multiple reactants.
-Here, the following (mock) model declares the same reaction, both with and without this notation:
+Here, the following (mock) model declares the same reaction twice, both with and without this notation:
 ```@example dsl_1
 rn6 = @reaction_network begin
   k, 2X + 3(Y + 2Z) --> 5(V + W)